Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 When you’re starting a travel blog, consider taking courses on a range of topics.
 This is another one of my biggest regrets as a new travel blogger.
 I never took a single blogging course, nor did I do any formal trainings because of the upfront costs, etc. I think my path to becoming a successful travel blogger would’ve been much shorter if I had.

 I’m only going to recommend one travel blogging course here, which happens to be run by the world’s most famous and successful travel blogger, Nomadic Matt.
 The course is called Superstar Blogging, and it touches on all the best tips for people just starting out in the blogging world.
-I met Matt at TravelCon a couple of years ago, and I’m super impressed by the blogging empire he’s created.
+I met Matt at TravelCon a couple of years ago, and I’m impressed by the blogging empire he’s created.
 He’s the real deal.

 How to become a travel blogger: invest in yourself with digital tools